Water Meters and Billing

 A water meter registers the amount of water that flows through the connection to your property.
 A ball valve is attached at the head of the meter to turn off the water supply to your home for repairs to leaking taps or pipes.
 The meter also contains a dual check valve designed to protect the water supply by preventing the backflow of water into the reticulation system.
 Only Livingstone Shire Council employees are permitted to maintain and change water meters.

 Your water meter is normally located on the footpath or inside your front property boundary.
-It will be either in a box approximately 500mm x 225mm x 3220mm with a green dimpled lid or above ground.
+It will be either in a box of approximately 500mm x 225mm x 3220mm with a green dimpled lid or above ground.
 The water meter measures how much water is used per property in metrics.
 The following details will help you in reading your water meter.